Quitclaim: In United States law

 In most arms-length real property transactions, such as a house sale, it is normal for the seller or grantor to warrant that they actually own the property or the interest in it that they are purporting to transfer.
 But a quitclaim deed contains no such warranty, and the grantee is entitled only to whatever interest the grantor actually possesses at the time.
-Indeed, the quitclaim deed may offer the grantee no warranty at all even as to the status of the property's title (ownership), and there may be no guarantee that the grantor owns any interest in the property at all.
+Indeed, a quitclaim deed may offer the grantee no warranty at all regarding the status of the property's title (ownership), and there may be no guarantee that the grantor owns an interest in the property at all.

 Because of the lack of warranty, quitclaim deeds are most often used in specific situations where a precise definition of the grantor's interest is unnecessary, such as where property is being transferred as a gift, to a family member, or into a business entity.
 For example, when a spouse is to acquire the marital home as part of a divorce settlement, the other spouse may be able to transfer their full interest quickly and inexpensively via a quitclaim deed.
 A quitclaim deed may also be used to transfer title of a property to a purchaser following a foreclosure auction.
 Typically such a deed will not warrant that the property title is free and clear, and it remains up to the grantee to check that the property is not subject to any legal encumbrances.

-Usage varies by state, and in Massachusetts quitclaim deeds include statutory warranties (similar to “special warranty deeds” in other states) and are the norm rather than the exception.
+Usage varies by state, and in Massachusetts quitclaim deeds include statutory warranties (similar to "special warranty deeds" in other states) and are the norm rather than the exception.

 Execution of a quitclaim deed is relatively simple, and may require little more than the signature of the parties.
 Some states require the deed to be notarized or acknowledged before a notary.
 Some states permit a jurat, also known as a verification upon oath or affirmation, in which the affiant swears to the truth of the contents of the document, and signs the document in front of the notary.